Projective path to points at infinity in spherically symmetric spacetimes: Concluding remarks

+To sum up, we believe that coordinate transformations of projective origin shed light on the causal structure of spacetime and are worth studying.
+As it usually happens in relativity, certain coordinate systems may allow simplifications in a problem and complications in another.
+In principle, every choice is possible, but special choices exist as well.
+In black hole physics for example there is a huge variety of special observer families: Zero Angular Momentum observers (ZAMOS), static observer, extremely accelerated, minimally rotating, Painlev\'e-Gullstrand type, and so on.
+We have added to such a list what we here call projective-coordinate adapted observers, which are useful in order to look at infinity (looking away observers).

-According to the method developed in our paper for dealing with points at infinity, we first choose the symmetry of interest; second, local coordinates are chosen that are appropriate for such a case; third, such physical coordinates are subject to fractional linear transformations.
+In more technical terms, according to the method developed in our paper for dealing with points at infinity, we first choose the symmetry of interest; second, local coordinates are chosen that are appropriate for such a case; third, such physical coordinates are subject to fractional linear transformations.
 As far as we can see, the original contributions of our approach are therefore as follows.
 0.3cm

 (i) We have proved immersion of spherically symmetric spacetime in real projective space ${\mathbb R}P_{4}$, and hence we have exploited fractional linear maps to define the spacetime coordinate transformations \eqref{(2.14)}.
 This makes it necessary to remove suitable sets\footnote{The sets of points for which the denominator of the fractional linear transformation vanishes.
 These sets reduce to lines in the $(r,t)$ plane when the matrix $A$ takes the form \eqref{(2.17)}.} from the spacetime $(M',g')$, and makes it possible to bring infinity down to a finite distance.
 0.3cm